Arkansas leaders react to the state accepting refugees in 2020

 The governor saying, “Arkansas has a history of welcoming refugees.”

-His decision is in response to President Donald Trump’s executive order that allows sattes to opt-out of accepting refugees.
+His decision is in response to President Donald Trump’s executive order that allows states to opt-out of accepting refugees.

-Earlier this year, the Trump Administraition told congress it would only allow 18,000 refugees in 2020—a historic low.
+Earlier this year, the Trump Administration told congress it would only allow 18,000 refugees in 2020 — a historic low.

 Mireya Reith with Arkansas United said the governor’s announcement is a step in the right direction.

-The Republican told us as long as these refugees are properly vetted, and are here legally, he has no problem with them working hard and contributing to the Arkansas economy.
+The Republican said as long as these refugees are properly vetted, and are here legally, he has no problem with them working hard and contributing to the Arkansas economy.

 Canopy NWA also weighed in, saying in part: